duncantl/CodeAnalysis/Topics/topics.md

 ### Performance

 1. Identify repetitive code, i.e. the same code evaluated in multiple places.
-How is this related/different to "redundant expressions".
 1. [TOP partially done] [Nick / Duncan] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
 See CodeDepends for this.
-1. [TOP] [Nick / Duncan] Replace redundant expressions with variables.
+1. [TOP] [Nick / Duncan] (remove redudant code)
-1. [TOP] [Nick / Duncan] Remove expressions which are not used later, unless they contain known functions with side effects.
-A complete solution would require recursing into called functions to identify possible side effects.
+1. [TOP] [Nick / Duncan] Dead code removal - remove expressions which are not used later; whose result is not used).
+Recursing into functions to identify possible side effects.
 1. Find use of undefined variables.
    CodeDepends:::freeVariables(readScript(file))
 1. Identify invariants that are recomputed, e.g. within loops, or in